pilaf/webliero-faq/README.md

 ### Does WebLiero support loading custom mods?

 Yes.
-You can load mods by entering the `/loadmod` command in the chat and selecting both the mod.json5 and sprites.wlsprt files.
+If you're a room admin you can load mods by entering the `/loadmod` command in the chat and selecting both the mod.json5 and sprites.wlsprt files.

 ### Can WebLiero load original LIERO.EXE mods?